Representation of Natives Act, 1936

 With this act, the small black elite - most blacks never had the vote - were removed from the common rolls on which they had been able to register since 1854.
 Chiefs, local councils, urban advisory boards and election committees in all provinces were to elect four whites to the senate by a system of block voting.
 The act also created a Native Representative Council of six white officials, four nominated and twelve elected Africans.
+In 1937, an official report, which was not followed up, recommended that Coloureds be included on the ordinary electoral lists of the four provinces, thus giving them voting rights equal to those of whites throughout South Africa and not just in the Cape Province.

 Repeal

 This Act was repealed on 19 June 1959 by the Promotion of Bantu Self-government Act, 1959.